rlopez44/cboy/README.md

 # CBoy
 A Nintendo Game Boy emulator written in C.
-I've not implemented an emulator before, so this is me jumping off the deep end.
+I've never made an emulator before, and I've also never programmed anything substantial using C, so I'm kinda jumping off the deep end here.
+Below you'll find the references I'm using as I build this out.
-I won't follow any one guide for the implementation, but below you'll find my references.

 # Compiling the Emulator
 To compile the emulator, run `make` in the project's root directory.
 To compile with debug symbols,